tensorflow/tensorflow/g3doc/LangRef.md

 and memory buffers.
 MLIR does not include complex numbers, tuples, structures, arrays, or dictionaries.

+TODO: Revisit this in light of dialect extensible type systems.

 ``` {.ebnf}
 type ::= integer-type
        | index-type